garden-io/garden/docs/reference/providers/local-kubernetes.md

 The `local-kubernetes` provider is a specialized version of the [`kubernetes` provider](https://docs.garden.io/reference/providers/kubernetes) that automates and simplifies working with local Kubernetes clusters.

 For general Kubernetes usage information, please refer to the [guides section](https://docs.garden.io/guides).
 For local clusters a good place to start is the [Local Kubernetes guide](https://docs.garden.io/guides/local-kubernetes) guide.
-The [demo-project](https://docs.garden.io/getting-started/2-initialize-a-project) example project and guide are also helpful as an introduction.
+The [Getting Started](https://docs.garden.io/getting-started/0-introduction) guide is also helpful as an introduction.

 If you're working with a remote Kubernetes cluster, please refer to the [`kubernetes` provider](https://docs.garden.io/reference/providers/kubernetes) docs, and the [Remote Kubernetes guide](https://docs.garden.io/guides/remote-kubernetes) guide.